top of page

 • We have been commanded not to make "the likeness" of anything living.
 A video is a moving visual image in real time, not a graven image, nor the likeness of living creatures, but the actual live visual of the living creature in motion, which can see, hear, speak, and is breathing in the live video, all of which ensure us according to the law that videos are not graven images or the likeness of living creatures, because they are the live visuals of the living creatures themselves, not a similitude, phantom, or semblance, but the real actual living creature, so the law does not forbid us from making videos.
 The law forbids us from making likenesses of living creatures on surfaces, in pictures, paintings, statues, walls, etc or even within videos for that matter, but it does not forbid us from doing live videos since it is not "a likeness"' of us because it is actually us live, breathing, speaking, and hearing unlike a graven image or picture which can’t speak, hear, or breathe.

 • A video is not a "motion picture" like old days because it's not a series of pictures rolling together to make the effect of motion.
-Contrariwise, we literally are in motion, which makes our lesson videos, not motion pictures (images) like the old days of movies.
+Contrariwise, we literally are in motion, which makes our lessons videos, not motion pictures (images) like the old days of movies.
 It is not a transgressions of the law to make a video so long as no pictures of living creatures or graven images are within the video.
 It is unlawful to make videos of unlawful images because we would be using unlawful images.

 Understanding Cartoons, Anime and CGI movies